 I often get asked similar questions about my class.
 Following are some questions & answers.

 No, you don't need to purchase any books.
-I don't require any books in class at all—everything you need is on the Web.
+I don't require any books in class at all — everything you need is on my website.

 Unless you do absolutely nothing, never try, & never learn anything, you'll be fine grade-wise.
 Try your best, and you'll get a good grade.
 My goal is make sure that people learn, not to hold grades over their heads.